MikhailGevak/Casino/README.md

 ##TESTS
 Module contains functional tests.

-#BUIILD SERVICE
+#BUIILD SERVICES
-You can build service using maven (mvn install).
+You can build and install services using maven (*mvn install* command).
 Also you can run each service from its projects folder.
 wallet-service:
 ```
 mvn exec:java -Dexec.args="src/main/resources/wallet.properties"